ReactiveX/rxjs/docs_app/content/guide/testing/marble-testing.md

 ## Known issues

-### RxJS code that consumes Promises or uses any of the other schedulers (e.g. AsapScheduler) cannot be directly tested
+### RxJS code that consumes Promises cannot be directly tested

-If you have RxJS code that uses any other form of asynchronous scheduling other than `AsyncScheduler`, e.g. Promises, `AsapScheduler`, etc. you can't reliably use marble diagrams _for that particular code_.
+If you have RxJS code that uses asynchronous scheduling - e.g. Promises, etc. - you can't reliably use marble diagrams _for that particular code_.
 This is because those other scheduling methods won't be virtualized or known to TestScheduler.

 The solution is to test that code in isolation, with the traditional asynchronous testing methods of your testing framework.
 The specifics depend on your testing framework of choice, but here's a pseudo-code example: